n0-computer/docs.iroh.computer/protocols/using-quic.md

 Finally, there's one more important "notification" we have to cover:
 Closing the connection.

-Either end of the connection can decide to close the connection at any point by calling `Connection::close` with an application-specific error code, (and even a bunch of bytes indicating a "reason", possibly some human-readable ASCII, but without a guarantee that it will be delivered).
+Either end of the connection can decide to close the connection at any point by calling `Connection::close` with an application-specific error code (a `VarInt`), (and even a bunch of bytes indicating a "reason", possibly some human-readable ASCII, but without a guarantee that it will be delivered).

-Once this notification is received on the other end, all stream writes return `WriteError::ConnectionLost(ApplicationClose { .. })` and all reads return `ReadError::ConnectionLost(ApplicationClose { .. }).
+Once this notification is received on the other end, all stream writes return `WriteError::ConnectionLost(ConnectionError::ApplicationClosed { .. })` and all reads return `ReadError::ConnectionLost(ConnectionError::ApplicationClosed { .. })`.
 It can also be received by waiting for `Connection::closed` to resolve.

 Importantly, this notification interrupts all flows of data: